Sockeye: a language for analyzing hardware documentation: Overview by an example

 \subsection{Modeling memory requests}

-To model the memory requests that the CPU sends to the ASC, we use the \lstinline{Request} record type shown in \cref{code:request_response_types}, and for the responses sent back by the ASC, we use \lstinline{Response}.

-\Cref{code:request_handler} shows the request handler inside \lstinline{module ASC} that encodes (a simplification of) our understanding of the \txone's hardware reference manual parts that specify how memory requests are handled.

-On \cref{line:is_region_config_addr_call}, the \lstinline{is_region_config_addr} function (omitted here, but shown in full in \cref{app:mini_thunderx1}) determines if an address lies in the MMIO address range of the region-configuring registers, while the \lstinline{config_write} and \lstinline{config_read} helper functions read or update the \lstinline{START}, \lstinline{END} or \lstinline{ATTR} fields of region 0, 1, 2, or 3, depending on the values in the request record \lstinline{r}.
-Next, on \cref{line:is_allowed_dram_addr_call}, \lstinline{is_allowed_dram_addr} checks if the request is allowed, given the \lstinline{is_secure} flag in the request that indicates whether the request comes from the Secure or Non-Secure world, and given the current configuration of the ASC regions.
+To model memory requests the CPU sends to the ASC, we use the \lstinline{Request} record type (shown in \cref{code:request_response_types}), and for the responses from the ASC, we use \lstinline{Response}. \Cref{code:request_handler} shows the request handler in \lstinline{module ASC} that encodes (a simplification of) our understanding of the \txone manual's description of how memory requests are handled.
+On \cref{line:is_region_config_addr_call}, the \lstinline{is_region_config_addr} function (omitted here, but shown in \cref{app:mini_thunderx1}) determines if an address lies in the MMIO address range of the region-configuring registers, while the \lstinline{config_write} and \lstinline{config_read} helper functions read or update the \lstinline{START}, \lstinline{END} or \lstinline{ATTR} fields of region 0, 1, 2, or 3, depending on values in the request record~\lstinline{r}.
+On \cref{line:is_allowed_dram_addr_call}, \lstinline{is_allowed_dram_addr} checks if the request is allowed, given the \lstinline{is_secure} flag in the request that indicates whether the request comes from the Secure or Non-Secure world, and given the current configuration of the ASC regions.
 If it is, the request is forwarded to \lstinline{dram}.